pbinkley/microcopying_1940/index.markdown

-clearly and we reach the point now at the close of this discussion where I think everybody is agreed that if these various plans can be realized, if the various needs are to be met, it has got to be done by some agency which is capable of instituting the deliberations that are necessary, receiving the results of those deliberations, acting upon them, and developing a <span style="page" id="page234">[p.234]</span> program of putting them into operation.
+clearly and we reach the point now at the close of this discussion where I think everybody is agreed that if these various plans can be realized, if the various needs are to be met, it has got to be done by some agency which is capable of instituting the deliberations that are necessary, receiving the results of those deliberations, acting upon them, and developing a <span class="page" id="page234">[p.234]</span> program of putting them into operation.
 That I think is to be
 one of the principal jobs of the Continuation Committee, to consider how such an agency can be established and where it